hzeller/timg/README.md

         -W         : Scale to fit width of terminal (default: fit terminal width and height) -U         : Toggle Upscale.
 If an image is smaller than the terminal size, scale it up to full size.
+        -V         : This is a video, don't attempt to probe image deocding first (useful, if you stream from stdin).
         -b<str>    : Background color to use on transparent images (default '').
         -B<str>    : Checkerboard pattern color to use on transparent images (default '').
         -C         : Clear screen before showing images.